cortezpedro/chfem/README.md

 [![license](https://img.shields.io/badge/license-MIT-green.svg?style=flat)](https://gitlab.com/cortezpedro/chfemgpu/-/blob/master/LICENSE)

-# Computational Homogenization with the image-based Finite Element Method in GPU (chfem\_gpu)
+# Computational Homogenization with the image-based Finite Element Method in GPU (chfem)

 Developed at the _Laboratório de Computação Científica, Universidade Federal Fluminense_ (`LCC-UFF`).
 Niterói, Brazil.

-Currently at version v1.2

 Part of a toolkit for image-based numerical homogenization.
 The following programs are also recommended:
-+ [pyTomoviewer](https://github.com/LCC-UFF/pytomoviewer), a GUI-based tool for viewing $\mu$CT data depicted by stacks of TIFF files and generating `.nf` and `.raw` files that can serve as input for `chfem_gpu`.
++ [pyTomoviewer](https://github.com/LCC-UFF/pytomoviewer), a GUI-based tool for viewing $\mu$CT data depicted by stacks of TIFF files and generating `.nf` and `.raw` files that can serve as input for `chfem`.
 + [chpack](https://gitlab.com/lcc-uff/Chpack.jl), a bundle of Julia programs that employ similar matrix-free approaches in CPU, with script-like syntax.

 ## Introduction

-`chfem_gpu` is a software written in C and CUDA C for the computational homogenization of material samples characterized via $\mu$CT.
+`chfem` is a software written in C and CUDA C for the computational homogenization of material samples characterized via $\mu$CT.
 As it is, the effective properties that can be evaluated are:

 + Thermal conductivity $\rightarrow$ $\kappa\nabla^{2}u=0$
 + Linear elasticity $\rightarrow$ $\nabla\cdot\mathbf{C}\nabla\mathbf{u}=0$